alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 We laugh, and no one acknowledges the financial commentary.
 We all already know it's true, and it doesn't need repeating.

+We get a plate of pad thai and eggplant.
+It's good, and getting it for free makes it even sweeter.

 \*\*\*
 {: .centered }

 Let's talk about the elephant in the room: the money.

 The software industry pays stupidly well.
-Based on Berkeley Career Center surveys, in 2014 EECS graduates averaged starting salaries of $108,000.
+Based on Berkeley Career Center surveys, in 2014 EECS graduates averaged a starting salary of $108,000.
-For a company in Silicon Valley, this is actually not that surprising, but if that salary for new grads doesn't seem slightly insane, you need to recalibrate your thoughts about money.
+Once you spend enough time in Silicon Valley, this is actually not that surprising, but if that salary for new grads doesn't seem slightly insane, you should recalibrate your understanding of money.

 That's not even getting into the perks.
 Companies like Google, Facebook, and LinkedIn sell themselves by offering insane perks.